JeroenSchols/COMSET-GISCUP/ConceptDoc.md

 We do not intend to cover all of 2019's functionality.
 We supply only enough details to highlight the key differences.

-## Notes
-Here we list some of the things we would like to do the GISCUP 2019 code in order to implement the new features proposed in GISCUP 2020.
-* Fleet Manager
-* Dynamic Travel Time
-* Failures
-## Changes for Classes `Agent` and `AgentEvent`
-There are only two types of agent events, handled in the class `AgentEvent`.
+The code refers to taxis as agents, and customers as resources.

+## Event Simulation in GISCUP 2019

+The simulation consists of two types of events implemented by the classes `AgentEvent` and `ResourceEvent`.
+An `AgentEvent` implements its associated `Agent`'s behavior;
+a `ResourceEvent` implements a customer's behavior or states.

+### States of `AgentEvent`
+Two `AgentEvent` states models the behavior of an agent.

 1. **`DROPPING_OFF`** This is the initial state of an Agent and the state when the agent drops off a resource (customer).
-The handler in `AgentEvent` tries to search for a new resource and assign to the agent.
+In this state, the `AgentEvent` tries to search for a new resource to assign to its agent.
-If the search fails, the agent then goes into cruising mode.
+If the search fails the agent then goes into cruising mode.
-2. **`INTERSECTION_REACHED`** The handler for this event asks the agent for the next intersection and travels there.
+2. **`INTERSECTION_REACHED`** This models the cruising state of an agent.
+It calls its associated agent for a cruising path and travels each road segment of the path.
+Cruising is implemented as a sequence of **`INTERSECTION_REACHED`** events, one for each of the road intersections in an agent's cruising path.

+## States of `ResourceEvent`

 When a resource becomes available, it searches for the best agent/agentEvent.
 Removes it from the event queue and then set it to DROP_OFF state.